Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 We can see how the program could be useful for practicing reading Kana and Kanji since there’s a lot of written material included, such as the books.
 However, this is providing you know some of them already since they don’t teach you and it doesn’t really allow you to pick it up.
 For this reason we don’t recommend it for complete beginners since they don’t teach you the script.

-You could learn exponentially faster by learning from a set of materials that you actually enjoy.
-In this day and age, you no need to learn through brute force, there’s loads of great authentic materials and modern courses to teach you Japanese, such as manga & anime, videos, music etc. for you to keep yourself interested and engaged on a daily basis.
-Self-study requires a knowledge of effective learning methods but allows you to tailor a much more effective program, plus you have the option to use a structured language course in tandem.
+You can learn exponentially faster by using materials you actually enjoy.
+In this day and age, you don’t need to rely on brute force; there are plenty of great authentic materials and modern courses to teach you Japanese—such as manga, anime, videos, and music—to keep you interested and engaged.
+Self-study requires knowledge of effective learning methods but allows you to tailor a much more efficient program.
+Additionally, you have the option to use a structured language course in tandem.

-JapanesePod101 has options for different budgets, and there really is no substitute that we’ve found that compares.
-With all of these options considered, we highly recommend JapanesePod101 for all of your language learning endeavors.
+JapanesePod101 offers options for different budgets, and we truly haven’t found any other substitute that compares.
+Considering all these options, we highly recommend JapanesePod101 for all your language learning endeavors.

 Rosetta Stone does have all the writing systems- romaji, kana, and kanji.
 You just have to toggle which you want.